Carosello (melon)

-The carosello is a landrace variety of muskmelon (Cucumis melo) found in Southern Italy.
+The carosello is a landrace variety of melon (Cucumis melo) found in Southern Italy.
 It is common in the Apulia region of Italy.

 Varieties

 Carosello barese is a rare heirloom variety of carosello.
 "Barese" means "from Bari", the major port city of Apulia.

 Another variety is the Barattiere "Tondo Liscio" (rounded smooth) of Manduria, an Apulian city which was an ancient Messapian settlement.

 Uses

 In Italian cuisine, carosello is used in the same manner as the cucumber.
 It is typically consumed in an immature, unripened state.